Information about pollution the council deal with, ranging from bad smells or odours to dust pollution from construction sites etc.

 Yorkshire Water - Beverley sewage works update (external website)

-Regular visits to the works are undertaken by the council throughout the summer months and complaints will be investigated.
+Regular visits to the area (and site if necessary) are undertaken by the council throughout the summer months and complaints will be investigated.

 Yorkshire Water - Saltend sewage works update (external website)